Chirag0401/encryption/Switch_rds_dr.md

 ## Note

 Ensure that you have the necessary AWS permissions to perform RDS and Route 53 operations.
 Always test the script in a non-production environment before using it in a production scenario.

+Certainly!
+Here's a more complete example of an Ansible playbook that demonstrates setting the ZabbixProxy fact in a round-robin fashion:

+yaml
+Copy code
+---
+- name: Round-robin ZabbixProxy Example
+  hosts: localhost
+  gather_facts: false
+  vars:
+    ZabbixProxy: "server1,server2,server3"

+  tasks:
+    - name: Set ZabbixProxy fact in round-robin fashion
+      set_fact:
+        ZabbixProxy: "{{ item.0 }}"
+      loop: "{{ query('zip', ZabbixProxy.split(',')) | cycle }}"

+    - name: Display ZabbixProxy fact for each iteration
+      debug:
+        var: ZabbixProxy
+In this example, the playbook sets the ZabbixProxy variable to "server1,server2,server3".
+The set_fact task then iterates through the servers in a round-robin fashion, updating the ZabbixProxy fact for each iteration.
+The debug task is included to display the ZabbixProxy fact for each iteration.

+Run this playbook with the ansible-playbook command to see the round-robin distribution in action.

+Message ChatGPT…

+ChatGPT c